 Lesson: Good people are hard to find, so keep the ones you’ve got and always be on the lookout for more.

 So there you have it.
-Overseeing a more traditional business can definitely be done with the right amount of preparation, keeping the lines of communication open and the right people supporting you.
+Overseeing a more traditional business can definitely be done with the right amount of preparation, keeping the lines of communication open, and having the right people supporting you.
 Just be prepared to make some sacrifices to live your (travel) dreams.

 Are you thinking about going location-independent with a business running back home?
 Have you done so already?
 Let us know how it’s going in the comments.